eduardoleolim/electron-esbuild/examples/svelte-ts/README.md

-# Basic example with TypeScript
+# Svelte with TypeScript Example

-This is a basic example of how to use electron-esbuild with TypeScript.
+This is a basic example of how to use electron-esbuild with TypeScript and Svelte.

 ## 🚀 Getting Started